How the helloranked score works

 Step 1: ask real questions, many times

 Each industry has a frozen panel of ~50 questions phrased the way people actually talk to assistants, derived from real search demand and reviewed by a human before use.
-Every week, each question variant goes to each measured model three times — because models answer differently every time, and one sample proves nothing.
-That's roughly 1,200 answers per industry per week, all stored verbatim.
+Every cycle, each question variant goes to each measured model three times — because models answer differently every time, and one sample proves nothing.
+That's roughly 1,200 answers per industry per measurement cycle, all stored verbatim.

 Step 2: extract who was mentioned, and how